rafael-c-alexandre/project-sec/README.md

 The user should receive good reports from the correct servers and display the result even though one byzantine user returned an error.

-#### Case 9.
+#### Case 3 - stage 2.
 Byzantine server responds with fake users at location to the HA

 For this test case, start 3 correct servers and 1 byzantine server in mode 3 with 0 byzantine users.
 3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.